satishchpn/explore-aws/SpringBoot-RDS-MySql-EleasticBeanStalk.md

 	Choose Type: MYSQL/Aurora
 	Source: Anywhere
 	Click on Save Rule

-	Table Name: Employee
-	Partition key: employeeId(String)
-	Click on Create Table
-	Table got Created , now to access this table from Java Application we have to create User Group,User and Policy e.t.c

-> Navigate to IAM Dashboard (AWS Region: US East (N. Virginia) us-east-1)

-	Create a User Group
-		Click on User Groups
-		Click on create Group
-		User group name: keshri_user_group
-		Select Policies: AmazonEC2FullAccess , AdministratorAccess
-		Click on Create Group

-	Create a User
-		Click on Users
-		Click on Add Users
-		User name: keshri_admin_user
-		Select AWS access type: Access key - Programmatic access Click on Next Permissions
-		Select keshri_user_group
-		Click on Next Tags
-		Click on Next Review
-		Click on Create User
-		After Successful creation of User you will get Access Key Id and Secret Access Key, Copy and keep with you, it will be used tpo connect to DynamoDB from Application Access key ID: AKIAZPWCPFWX5OPZ6AFB
-		Secret access key : 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
-		Click on Close

-	Create Policy
-		Click on Policies
-		Click on Create Policy
-		Choose  Service: DynamoDB & SNS using add addition policy Actions:all access
-		Resources:All resources
-		Click on next tags
-		Click on Next review
-		Name: keshri_dynamo_db_policy
-		Click On Create policy

-	Attch this Policy to User Group
-		Search policy : keshri_dynamo_db_policy
-		Select that policy
-		Click on Actions
-		Click On Attach
-		Select keshri_user_group
-		Click on Attach Policy

-> Download Spring boot Project(spring-boot-aws-dynamodb-example.zip).
+> Download Spring boot Project(spring-boot-aws-rds-mysql-example.zip).

-> Unzip it and update DynamoDB Configs in application.properties file and build jar file to upload into Elastic BeanStalk.
+> Unzip it and update RDS Database Configs in application.properties file and build jar file to upload into Elastic BeanStalk.

 	> Note: Elastic Beanstalk is configured to forward requests to port 5000 by default so change the application port to 5000 if not there
 		Open application.properties change server.port to 5000
 		server.port=5000
-		Update DynamoDB Configurations
+		Update RDS Database Configurations
-		Open cmd and type mvn clean install to create spring-boot-aws-dynamodb-example.jar file
+		Open cmd and type mvn clean install to create spring-boot-aws-rds-mysql-example.jar file

 > Navigate to Elastic Beanstalk Dashboard (AWS Region: US East (N. Virginia) us-east-1)

 	Click on Create Application
-	Application name: spring-boot-aws-dynamodb-example
+	Application name: spring-boot-aws-rds-mysql-example
 	Platform: Java
 	Platform branch: Choose appropriate Java version(Corretto 17) Application code: Upload your code
 	Source code origin: Click on choose file
-	Upload spring-boot-aws-dynamodb-example.jar
+	Upload spring-boot-aws-rds-mysql-example.jar
 	Click on Create Application
-	Wait to EC2 Instance get created and see Successfully launched environment: Springbootawsdynamodbexample-env and Health as OK(Green)
+	Wait to EC2 Instance get created and see Successfully launched environment: Springbootawsrdsmysqlexample-env and Health as OK(Green)
-	You will find the ec2 instance application url : http://springbootawsdynamodbexample-env.eba-pdkhfjup.us-east-1.elasticbeanstalk.com/
+	You will find the ec2 instance application url : http://springbootawsrdsmysqlexample-env.eba-m7umiaim.us-east-1.elasticbeanstalk.com/

 > Verify the API through Postman using CRUD Operations

 		Update the Application url in Postaman APIs
-		Call Each API to Perform CRUD Oertaions on DynamoDB Table
+		Call Each API to Perform CRUD Oertaions on RDS Database Table